coffeecookey/Web-Dev-1/Fashion Lookbook/README.md

    Save your favorite styles and organize them into personalized lookbooks.

 3. **Share and Collaborate**
-   Share your lookbooks with friends and get inspired by theirs.
+   Share your lookbooks with friends and get inspired by them.

 ---